Esece/SoftwareArchitectureAndDevelopment/Caching/README.md

 - Dynamic Methods

 Avoid Caching These Items:
+- Calls with Query Parameters or POST Data
 - Session
 - Transactional Data
 - Profile Data
 - Data Already Cached Somewhere Else

+Design for Caching:
+- Separate Base Page with Dynamic Content (Cache base pages at least to speed up initial page load.)
+- Use ETag to Cache on the client side (i.e. static data in JSON format)

 ### Cache or Optimize Logic